What Is Disaster Relief? IRS Definition and Tax Help Explained

 What Is Disaster Relief?
 IRS Definition and Tax Relief Explained

 Let’s break it down in plain English.
-Don’t worry, it’s not as complicated as it may seem.
+Don’t worry—it’s not as complicated as it sounds.

-When disaster strikes, whether it’s a wildfire, hurricane, flood, tornado, earthquake, or other sudden catastrophe, the IRS often issues guidance to help taxpayers recover.
+When disaster strikes, whether it’s a wildfire, hurricane, flood, tornado, earthquake, or other sudden catastrophe, the IRS may provide tax relief to help individuals and businesses recover.

 These tax benefits may include: